 If we insist on a “miracle transition”, then I would have to say that the historical moment that approximates a miracle is the fact that black people gave white South Africans a gift at the end of the colonial project.
 The gift of forgiveness is what black people gave to the white community after determined efforts to transform blacks into tools of labour for the creation and conservation of white structures of privilege and wealth.

 The former is justified given that post-apartheid governments seem to have adopted a Bahamas-holiday attitude in dealing with the problems of poor black people.
+Against black poverty is a white world that remains privileged, wealthy and comfortable.

 Over the past 20 years, white paranoia has developed into a peculiar fear and fantasy of death; the fear and fantasy are guilt-induced.
 The contents of this fear and fantasy – whites being cornered, tortured and slaughtered by black people.